sphinx-doc/sphinx/doc/development/html_themes/templating.rst

 Templating is a method of generating HTML pages by combining data and static templates.
 The template files contain the static parts of the desired HTML output and include special syntax describing how variable content will be inserted.
 For example, this can be used to insert the current date in the footer of each page, or to surround the main content of the document with a scaffold of HTML for layout and formatting purposes.

-Using templates to generate HTML means that the content can be changed without altering Sphinx's source code, meaning that the Sphinx core can provide basic HTML generation, independent of the final output.

-Since template files function similar to Cascading Style Sheets, generating HTML pages this way provides a flexible way for Sphinx themes to "inherit from" and modify basic templates, or replace them altogether, to achieve customised HTML page layout.

-Similarly, any project can customise the theme it is using by the same mechanism, using locally-provided HTML templates, overriding those from the theme and Sphinx.
-Templates can be maintained by anyone with an understanding of HTML;
-no knowledge of Python is required.
+Doing so only requires an understanding of HTML and the templating syntax.
+Knowledge of Python is helpful, but not required.

+Templating uses an inheritance mechanism which allows child templates files (e.g. in a theme) to override as much (or as little) of Sphinx templates as desired.
+Likewise, content authors can use their own local templates to override as much (or as little) of the theme templates as desired.

+The result is that the Sphinx core, wihtout needing to be changed, provides basic HTML generation, independent of the structure and appearance of the final output, while granting a great deal of flexibility to theme and content authors.

 Sphinx Templating